Cassirer–Heidegger debate: Background

+Legacy

 In Continental Divide: Heidegger, Cassirer, Davos (Harvard University Press, 2010), Peter E. Gordon reconstructs the debate between Heidegger and Cassirer, demonstrating its significance as a point of rupture in Continental thought that implicated all the major philosophical movements of the day.
 Continental Divide was awarded the Jacques Barzun Prize from the American Philosophical Society in 2010.

-Rudolf Carnap and Joseph B. Soloveitchik were also in the audience at Davos.
+Ten years before, Michael Friedman had already paved this way in regard to Carnap, Heidegger, and Cassirer in his groundbreaking A Parting of the Ways (Open Court, 2000).
+A colorful recap of the debate also appears in the final chapter of Wolfram Eilenberger'sTime of the Magicians.
+An entirely new way of reading the Cassirer-Heidegger debate has been proposed recently by German philosophers Tobias Endres, Ralf Müller and Domenico Schneider who explore the debate not only in regard to the analytic-continental divide, but to its intercultural dimension.